alexandru-cohal/RaceResultsVisualizer/README.md

 * ~~Add to the .CSV file the average official pace.~~ ~~Calculate the average pace based on the .GPX data.
 Show the average official pace and the average calculated pace in the pace plot.~~
 * ~~Reduce the _from_str_to_timedelta_ and _from_str_to_timedelta_pace_ functions to a single generic one.
 Adapt the code.~~
 * Add combined plot route & elevation (with correlation between hovered point -> hover on subplots).
+  * Solution: Use _plotly.graph_object_ and the attributes _hoversubplots_ and _hovermode_ (see https://plotly.com/python/hover-text-and-formatting/#hover-on-subplots).
 * Add possibility to select race from the map of starting points and have the same effect as the dropdown list selection.
+  * Solution: Use plotly.graph_objects and FigureWidget (see https://plotly.com/python/click-events/).
 * ~~Check if on the X-axis of the elevation plot, the samples is the best choice.~~
 * ~~Calculate and display also a percentage of the covered distance.~~